How to Care for your Bird Mount

 A dust case can be custom made for standing mounts to help prevent exposure to dust and insects.
 Each mount is assembled and secured in the best possible fashion.

-Historic Taxidermy Mounts
+Antique or Historic Taxidermy Mounts

 - Must be handled with utmost care